janeczku/docker-alpine-kubernetes/README.md

 ```

 *The small print:*
-You should NOT redeclare the `ENTRYPOINT` in your Dockerfile as this would prevent the process manager and the DNS-resolver from running.
+You should NOT redeclare the `ENTRYPOINT` in your Dockerfile as this would prevent the process manager and the DNS resolver from running.

 ### Multi-process Docker images
 Creating multi-process containers is absolutely easy thanks to the build-in process manager: Just add  applications as supervised S6 services following the instructions [here](https://github.com/just-containers/s6-overlay#usage).